 The program cost is $225.00 (plus tax).
 This fee is due when you are accepted and is non-refundable.

 July 8, 9, 10, and 15, 16, 17;

 August 5, 6, 7 and 12, 13, 14;

 How to Apply

-To apply, please print, fill out and send back the Young Interpreters Application Form.
+To apply, please fill out the Young Interpreters Application Form.